 - Attendance Concern - you will receive this alert if you are not attending class regularly.

 - Critical Attendance Concern - there is a critical issue with your attendance if you receive this flag alert so you should immediately follow-up with your instructor.

 - Never Attended - your instructor will send this alert if you never attended class.

-- Academic Concern - you will receive this notification if you are not meeting course expectations as outlined from your instructor and in your syllabus.
+- Work not Meeting Course Expectations - you will receive this alert message if your instructor has an academic concern about your work or performance.
+You are not meeting course expectations as outlined in your syllabus.